-German election demographics: facts and figures | DW | 10.09.2021
+German election demographics: Facts and figures | DW | 10.09.2021

 Many foreigners choose not to become German citizens even once they meet residency requirements because the naturalization process requires most to renounce their previous citizenship.

 Age is also an important factor when it comes to prioritizing political issues.
-Climate change has been found to be the most pressing topicfor young voters in Germany.
-For older voters that does not seem to be the case, e according to a survey by the Nature And Biodiversity Conservation Union (NABU).
-60% of those over the age of 65 said they would not let the climate and nature conservation interests of younger generations influence their voting decision.
+Climate change has been found to be the most pressing topic for young voters in Germany.
+For older voters that does not seem to be the case, according to a survey by the Nature And Biodiversity Conservation Union (NABU).
+Of those over the age of 65, 60% said they would not let the climate and nature conservation interests of younger generations influence their voting decision.

 NABU President Jörg-Andreas Krüger called the results of the survey shocking.
 "We know from other surveys that climate and environmental protection are among the most important issues for the Bundestag elections," he told broadcaster ntv.
 The consequences of climate change "will have to be dealt with above all by our children and grandchildren."